 If the vehicle does not start after refuelling, the responsible representative(s) of the team must push the vehicle to the emergency exit of the refuelling area using the shortest route possible.
-Once they have left the refuelling area, they may be helped by the mechanics of the team, wearing a tabard, to reach their pit garage. - 21.3.3.19 For Diesel engines, the additive as outlined in the homologation papers of the used compulsory particle filter are allowed. - 21.3.3.20 Cars in the pit lane have priority over cars exiting the refuelling area - 21.3.4 Not applicable - 21.3.5 Refuelling area malfunction - 21.3.5.1 In case the refuelling area is facing a malfunction of any kind, the promoter will do its utmost in order to solve the situation.
+Once they have left the refuelling area, they may be helped by the mechanics of the team, wearing a vest, to reach their pit garage. - 21.3.3.19 For Diesel engines, the additive as outlined in the homologation papers of the used compulsory particle filter are allowed. - 21.3.3.20 Cars in the pit lane have priority over cars exiting the refuelling area - 21.3.3.21 During the refuelling operation, the Car must be remaining stationary in the designated refuelling spot in the refuelling area.
+The spots are marked (e.g. with L-shaped hooks) on the ground.
+The front wheel closest to the pump must be placed inside the hook.
+Any competitor that does not place their Car inside the designated refuelling spots and/or is obstructing other competitors may be penalized at discretion of the Race Director. - 21.3.4 Not applicable - 21.3.5 Refuelling area malfunction - 21.3.5.1 In case the refuelling area is facing a malfunction of any kind, the promoter will do its utmost in order to solve the situation.
 A (temporary) solution may also include manual refuelling of the cars with cans or other means at discretion of the race director. - 21.3.5.2 Any time lost in the refuelling area caused by force majeure will not be compensated.